- What is a Bridge?

 Wearing dentures can make a difference in the way you pronounce certain words.
 Practice reading aloud to overcome any speech difficulties.
 Any problems should be mentioned to your dentist.

 Initially, your dentures should be worn as much as possible.
 This helps to quickly identify any areas of the denture, which may need adjusting by your dentist.
 Your dentures should also be taken out at night before going to bed.
 This gives the tissues in your mouth a chance to rest and helps maintain oral health.

 The success of denture wearing is dependent on many things.
-The health and amount of bone under the denture plays a role in patient satisfaction.
+The health and amount of bone under the denture play a role in patient satisfaction.
 Normal bone and strong healthy gums over the bone do not necessarily result in successful dentures.
 As people grow older the bone decreases and the tissues become more fragile.
 As a result, the ability to wear dentures often diminishes.
 The persistence of a patient is an important factor in the ability to master complete dentures.
 Research has shown that complete dentures chew at about 1/5 the chewing capacity of natural teeth and therefore seldom perform ideally.
 Lower dentures move as much as 10mm during function while upper dentures move about 1mm.
 This is why most difficulties occur with lower dentures.
-While most patients find complete dentures satisfactory, there are usually some associated problems with speech, comfort and chewing and as a result some patients cannot wear their dentures.
+While most patients find complete dentures satisfactory, there are usually some associated problems with speech, comfort, and chewing and as a result, some patients cannot wear their dentures.
 They either stop wearing them or seek additional treatment in the form of dental implants.

 7:00 am-4:00 pm